sindresorhus/p-min-delay/readme.md

 While the [`delay`](https://github.com/sindresorhus/delay) module delays the promise a specified amount of time and then resolves it, this module ensures the promise resolves after the specified amount of time.

 Useful when you have a promise that may settle immediately or may take some time, and you want to ensure it doesn't settle too fast.
-For example, if you want to show a loading indicator only if the promise takes more than 1 second.
+For example, if you want to show a loading indicator for at least 1 second (but longer if needed) to prevent a confusing flash in the UI.

 ## Install